 Yacht Provisions in Vanuatu

 As far as Pacific Islands go, Vanuatu has great options for providing a variety of fresh produce.
 Contact us and we will let you know what you can get here at the moment.
-If local produce is not adequate, we will organize imported top quality produce.
 Jane, the chef aboard SY EOS gives a good description of provisioning in Port Vila.

 “So as far as food provisioning and shopping in Vanuatu- from a food/ chef point of view, it was really great and quite unexpected.
 There was certainly a lot more than I had planned on there being.
 First off, the local market in Port Vila is a real joy.
 It’s full of fresh fruit (passionfruit, papaya, pineapples, coconuts, oranges, local grapefruits, bananas) and other items that I hadn’t seen in markets before like fresh herbs .
 I think one of the biggest differences about the Port Vila market, and other markets we’ve been to in SE Asia and some parts of the Pacific, is the quality of all items- they are beautiful and well looked after.
 Nothing seems to be going off, or is badly damaged.